XSilverlink/LB-ReadMe-Files/StreamUP Twitch Prediction System/ReadMe.md

 ¹ Currently its only possible to do these things if its launched through the extension.

 # First things first!
 Lioranboard does not have the capability yet to generate a token with predictions yet.
-Until this is resolved you need to generate a new code manually
+Until this is resolved you need to generate a new code manually.
+Here are the steps about what to do:

+ 1. Click on 'Link your Twitch'
+ 2. Tick everything on you want to enable
+ 3. Click on 'Copy URL'

 # Getting started after install
 There should be a new deck available in Lioranboard called 'StreamUP - Predictions' open up this deck and you will be greeted by the deck :